brianlqiu/spooootify/README.md

 Built with Next.js and styled with Tailwind and Chart.js.

 Work in progress, many exciting stats to be added in the future!

+Currently supported:
+- Top artists
+- Top albums

+Take a look at the **Projects** tab to see planned features!